Skip to Content

 Final Thoughts

 You now know that it’s possible to make gardenia cuttings grow roots in water.
-All of the information above will give you the tools that you need to get great results.
+The steps discussed above will give you all the tools you need for great results.

-Just remember to try to keep checking on the gardenia cutting so that you don’t overlook certain problems.
-You’ll have to keep giving it new water from time to time, but your efforts will be worth it in the end.
+Just remember to keep checking on the gardenia cutting and to avoid overlooking its health.
+You’ll have to keep giving it new water every now and then, but your efforts will be worth it in the end.

 Share this post: